-In order to close the circuit breaker, the racin drawout circuit breakers must be turn such that the racking shutter (15, Fig. 1) is racking crank (21, Fig. 1) is removed.
+In order to close the circuit breaker, the racking mechanism in drawout circuit breakers must be turned to a position such that the racking shutter (15, Fig. 1) is closed when the racking crank (21, Fig. 1) is removed.

 SLOW CLOSE PROCEDURE